michaelpatrickpurcell/xix/README.md

 test

 ### Drafting
-After each each exchange, you will redistribute the cards that were played during the previous exchange via a draft.
+After each each exchange, you will redistribute the cards that were played during that exchange via a draft.
 You will take turns choosing cards, one at a time, until all of the cards have been drafted.
 If you lost the previous exchange then you will go first.

 When you draft a card, add it to your open hand.
 Once a card has been played during the game, it will remain face up for the remainder of the game.

-After the draft, the player who lost the previous exchange must trade a card from one of your hands (your _hand card_) for a card in the strike row (the _strike card_).
+After the draft, if you lost the previous exchange then you must trade a card from one of your hands (your _hand card_) for a card in the strike row (the _strike card_).

 Add the strike card to your one of your hands.
 If the strike card is face down, add it to your closed hand.
 Otherwise, add it to your open hand.